LUZAmaxxp/Hono-s-docs/README.md

 ```

 The server listens on port 3000 by default.
 You can then interact with the API endpoints using tools like curl or Postman.

+## Deployment

+This project includes deployment scripts for various platforms:

+- **AWS Lambda**: Use the `deploy-aws.sh` script to deploy the app using AWS SAM.
+Make sure to configure your AWS CLI and replace the S3 bucket name in the script.

+- **Azure Functions**: Use the `deploy-azure.sh` script to deploy the app to Azure Functions.
+This script creates the necessary resource group, storage account, and function app before deploying.

+- **Vercel**: Use the `deploy-vercel.sh` script to deploy the app to Vercel.
+The script installs the Vercel CLI if not present and deploys the app to the production environment.

+Run the appropriate script based on your target platform to deploy the application.